fyulingi/fyulingi.github.io/VS_Code+LaTeX_Workshop.md

 ![image of LaTeX Workshop](/1.jpg)

 * 2 edit the **latex-workshop.latex.recipes**
-  * clike "File-Preferences-settings", search "latex-workshop.latex.recipes"
+  * clike "File"-"Preferences"-"settings", search "latex-workshop.latex.recipes"
   ![image of recipes](/2.jpg)
   * clike "**Edit in settings.json**"
   * copy the following codes to your **settings.json**